-CORVALLIS, Ore. - The 13th annual Engineering Expo, featuring student projects that range from across all engineering disciplines, will be held this Friday, May 18, at the College of Engineering at Oregon State University.
+CORVALLIS, Ore. - The 14th annual Engineering Expo, featuring student projects from many engineering disciplines, will be held Friday, May 17, at the College of Engineering at Oregon State University.

-The senior design showcase with more than 100 student-built projects is combined with a "Robo*Palooza," and the event is free and open to the public.
-It will be from 11 a.m. to 4 p.m. at the Kelley Engineering Center on the OSU campus.
-Tours of the Hinsdale Wave Research Laboratory are also available from 11 a.m. to 2 p.m.
+The senior design showcase has more than 150 student-built projects, including at least 30 that focus on green energy and sustainability, and is combined with a "Robo*Palooza."
+The event is free and open to the public, and will be from 11 a.m. to 4 p.m. at the Kelley Engineering Center on the OSU campus.
+Tours of the O.H.
+Hinsdale Wave Research Laboratory are also available from 11 a.m. to 2 p.m., on the hour.

 The various displays offer an entertaining learning opportunity for anyone, organizers say, and may be of particular interest to high school students who are considering a career in engineering.